 If the home is a flat, you will be responsible for all repairs within the flat and for internal redecoration of your home.
-We will be responsible for external redecoration and repair and maintenance of the structure and communal areas, the costs of which will be recovered by the service charge.
+Where it is specified by the lease we will be responsible for external redecoration and repair and maintenance of the structure and communal areas, the costs of which will be recovered by the service charge.